 - Women’s Refuges, although phone ahead to check first.

-- Opening Minds book stores and the School Supply Centres, in Rathfarnham, Tallaght, Stillorgan will take school books
+- Opening Minds book stores and the School Supply Centres, in Rathfarnham and Tallaght will take second-hand school books in good condition

 - Books in good condition can be sold through Amazon